LadyKM/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print the absolute path name of the working directory
+Display the contents list of your current directory in a lonf format